Editor’s Note: Changes made on December 14, 2017

 These numbers may look exciting, but there are still many hurdles women face on the path to professional and entrepreneurial success.
 The gap is slowly being bridged, but discrimination continues to exist.
-Fortunately, there are a slew of resources and even “free money” (in the form of grants) to help close the disparity and income gap.
+As we slowly overcome the challenges in the business world, more resources, including grants, loans, and women-oriented investment opportunities become available to support the expansion of women in business.

 However, there are still many obstacles and inequities facing entrepreneurial women and the firms they launch.

 More women are graduating college each year than men, and yet there is still an undeniable income gap.
-U.S. women earn on average 78 cents to each male dollar, a ratio that has been stagnant for about 15 years.3 The wage gap continues even as women start businesses.
+US women earn, on average, only 80% of what their male colleagues do.
+This gap of 20% won’t be closed until 2119 if it continues to close at the glacial speed demonstrated since 2001.3 The wage gap continues even as women start businesses.

-It’s important to not there’s much more to the issue than gender discrimination.
-According to the World Bank, women are most likely to open up businesses in the informal or traditionally female sectors, which generate lower revenue.3 This may be most relevant in some non-U.S. countries where women are restricted from leaving the home.
-However, American women still predominate in lower-paid so-called caring professions such as teaching and social work, and those gaps travel with them as they create new businesses.
+In addition to institutionalized gender discrimination, women face further business challenges in the form of undervalued labor.
+According to the World Bank, women are most likely to open up businesses in the informal or traditionally female sectors, which generate lower revenue.4 American women are predominant in lower-paid and undervalued caring professions such as teaching and social work, and those gaps travel with them as they create new businesses.

 Despite generally having proven creditworthiness,6 female-run businesses struggle to attract funding.
 Women-owned businesses tend to be overlooked compared to male counterparts when applying for grants and loans.6 According to research from the Diana Report, only 15% of venture capital-backed businesses funded between 2011 and 2013 were women-owned, and companies with a female CEO only received 3% of all venture capital dollars in that time.8